alebarbaja/alebarbaja/README.md

 ## A little about me 📝

-I started working in IT support for companies, some of which were government-related; when I moved to Spain in 2017, I changed my career to web development, where there is constant growth and there is always an objective on the horizon that motivates me to keep learning.
+I was born in Argentina.
+I began my professional journey in IT support for companies, some of which were government-related.

+When I moved to Spain in 2017, I changed my career to web development, where there is constant growth and there is always an objective on the horizon that motivates me to keep learning.

 ## Tech stack 🛠️